CyberAlbSecOP/Visual-Synth-Architect/README.md

     🔒 Downstream Content Moderation (CM), especially in models like Sora and GPT-4o

-Currently powered by LLaMA 3.1, but can be adapted to any model.
+Currently powered by LLaMA 3.1 in hugginchat, but can be adapted to any model.

-🎯 Goals
+## 🎯 Goals

     🕵️‍♂️ Create stealthy, obfuscated prompts that pass filters